Robotic Forklifts 101:

 In a recent study conducted by Peerless Research Group, all trends indicate that manufacturing, warehousing, and distribution organizations are making a commitment to invest in robotic forklifts in the coming year.
 Despite economic uncertainty, the study showed that 67% of companies reported that their adoption timeline of self-driving industrial vehicles accelerated or stayed the same in 2020.

-The good news is: adopting automation is not as hard you might think.
+The good news is: that adopting automation is not as hard you might think.
 In this article, we’ll cover common assumptions and tactical ways to move past them.

 Here are some common assumptions and what you need to know to work past them.